ChrisPortman/puppet-pe_ca_proxy/README.md

 however this may change.
 The next version of PE should be able to automatically clean up the effects of this module if it is simply removed from a Master's classification.

+## Cleaning Up Usage

+When stopping usage of the module, be sure to manually remove the file "/etc/puppetlabs/puppetserver/conf.d/ca\_proxy.conf" from the masters on which this module was placed. **If you do not clean it up, puppetserver will fail to start!**